CooperUnion/selfdrive/docs/safety.md

   blocks at all times)
 - Have the car face at the wall where it won’t hit the hallway or anyone else in case it drives forward by itself
-- Avoid keeping the car on it’s wheels unless needed for testing
+- Avoid keeping the car on it’s wheels unless needed for testing (Use jack stands as needed)
-- Even this should be avoided by using the jack stands in the lab

 ### When using power tools / drills: